axcore/metrosigns/README.rst

 Settings
 --------

 Because metrosigns can create so many items, most of them are disabled by default.

 In Minetest's main menu, you can decide which to enable.
 Click **Settings > All settings > Mods > metrosigns**.
 If you really want to enable everything, you can do that by clicking on **Enable to create all items**.

 Otherwise, disable that option, and enable one or more of the options below it.
 Most users will prefer to use just London Underground signs, or just Paris Metro signs.
 Each of the 20 cities has a distinctive style, so enable the one you like best, and disable the others.

+Items can be also be enabled/disabled by editing the file **settings.lua**.

 By default, metrosigns provides its own line and platform signs in the range 11-20.
 The maximum range is 1-99.
 (If you specify invalid values, none of the signs are enabled).